-Yes you’re right, today’s article is going to be all about the optimal glutes volume.
+Yes, you’re right, today’s article is going to be all about the optimal glutes volume.

-Anathomy of the Glutes
+Anatomy of the Glutes

-To put it in simple terms, the gluteus medius moves from the top of your pelvis to your thigh.
+To put it in simple terms, the gluteus medius moves from the top of your pelvis down to your thigh.

 - Moving and stabilizing the hip joint.

-The functions are diverse.
+The gluteus maximus functions are diverse.

 - External rotation